Crypto Beginner

 Pump-and-dump scams are frequent, and since the crypto industry is unregulated, they can be hard to come back from.
 So, it is better to learn to avoid rotten eggs altogether.
 But to do that, you should be able to differentiate between a pump-and-dump scam and an authentic project.

-While we, at CoinSwitch, help you learn how to do it, you will also need to find your own ways.
+While we at CoinSwitch help you learn how to do it, you must also find your ways.
 But to help you begin the process, let’s understand the basics here.

 • Maintain a modicum of wariness: Remember there are no clear-cut red flags, but it does help to stay wary of projects with excessive hype.
 Investors must thoroughly and continually evaluate crypto projects before making any investment decisions.

-• Look for sudden price fluctuations: A drastic or sudden hike in prices is also a warning sign, especially if it follows much hype.
+Look for sudden price fluctuations: A drastic or sudden price hike is also a warning sign, especially if it follows much hype.
 This is especially relevant if the given crypto asset was previously disregarded, unrecognized, or forgotten.

-• Careful about whom you follow: Another sign of market manipulation is popular players promoting a token that they never mentioned before.
-Each time you see a celebrity or crypto influencer discuss or promote an asset, consider the potential motivation.
+• Be careful about whom you follow: Popular players promoting a token they never mentioned before is another sign of market manipulation.
+Consider the potential motivation whenever you see a celebrity or crypto influencer discuss or promote an asset.
 Many influencers and celebrities have little knowledge about the assets they promote.

-• Don’t stray from your investment strategy: If you have created an investment strategy based on your risk appetite, investing only so much that you think you can afford to lose and sticking to your original plan can take you a long way.
-A good strategy often involves picking the type of coins that are right for you, usually in small amounts.
+• Don’t stray from your investment strategy: If you have created an investment strategy based on your risk appetite, investing only so much that you think you can afford to lose and sticking to your original plan can take you a long way to safety.
+A good strategy often involves picking the type of coins right for you, usually in small amounts.
 So trusting the work you have done to create a diversified portfolio is half the battle won.
 The DYOR strategy seldom gets old.

-• Stray from your plan only when you are 100% sure: The only time when you should be considering adding new coins to your portfolio is when you have done enough research to ensure that all is well.
+• Stray from your plan only when you are 100% sure: The only time you should consider adding new coins to your portfolio is when you have done enough research to ensure that all is well.
 Only allow yourself to add stuff by doing more research.
-Study the team, the ideas behind it, the problem it is trying to solve, how it envisions the solution, whether there is evidence to show that the plan is feasible, and so on.
+Study the team, the ideas behind it, the problem it is trying to solve, how it envisions the solution, whether the evidence shows the plan is feasible, and so on.
 Familiarize yourself with numbers and price charts.

 Conclusion

 Pump-and-dump scams are a big problem in the crypto industry.
-Unfortunately, scammers have been able to get away with stealing millions of dollars from innocent investors.
-So your best bet is to plan ahead.
-Read the project’s whitepaper, check out its team, and take a closer look at how token sales play out before investing in any new project.
+Unfortunately, scammers have gotten away with stealing millions of dollars from innocent investors.
+So your best bet is to plan.
+Please read the project’s whitepaper, check out its team, and look closely at how token sales play out before investing in any new project.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 The information provided in this post is not to be considered investment/financial advice from CoinSwitch.
 Any action taken upon the information shall be at the user’s risk.